Ainu culture: Overview

-The Hokkaido Jōmon people, which predated the formation of the Ainu people and culture, formed from "proper Jōmon tribes of Honshu" and from "Terminal Upper-Paleolithic people" (TUP people) indigenous Paleolithic Northern Eurasia.
+The Hokkaido Jōmon people, which predated the formation of the Ainu people and culture, formed from "proper Jōmon tribes of Honshu" and from "Terminal Upper-Paleolithic people" (TUP people) indigenous to Paleolithic Northern Eurasia.
 These two groups merged in Hokkaido, giving rise to the local Hokkaido Jōmon in about 15,000 BC.
-The Ainu in turn formed from the local Hokkaido Jōmon and from the Okhotsk tribes.
+The Ainu in turn formed from a blending of the local Hokkaido Jōmon and the Okhotsk tribes.

-According to Tanaka Sakurako from the University of British Columbia, the Ainu culture can be included into a wider "northern circumpacific region", referring to various indigenous cultures of Northeast Asia and "beyond the Bering Strait" in North America.
+According to Tanaka Sakurako from the University of British Columbia, the Ainu culture can be included into a wider "northern circumpacific region", referring to various Indigenous cultures of Northeast Asia and "beyond the Bering Strait" in North America.

 The academic issue is that the term "Ainu culture" can mean both "the culture of an ethnic group" and "a cultural style that existed at a certain time in history".
-Although the Ainu still exist as an ethnic group, it cannot be said that they have retained their culture completely in the archaeological sense, since modern Ainu do not live in Chise anymore and do not lead a fishing and gathering lifestyle.
+Although the Ainu still exist as an ethnic group, they have not retained their culture completely in the archaeological sense, since modern Ainu do not live in Chise anymore and do not lead a fishing and gathering lifestyle.
 However, modern Ainu are the descendants of the people who developed the archaeological Ainu culture, and the cultural styles preserved by modern Ainu are also qualified to be called Ainu culture.
 In 2007, Takuro Segawa proposed that the historical "Ainu culture" from the Middle Ages to the early modern period (in the archaeological context) should be called "Nibutani culture", after the Nibutani site, one of the most important archaeological sites in Hokkaido.

 Archaeological evidence

 In archaeological terms, Ainu culture is marked by material cultural features such as iron pots, lacquerware bowls, sake chopsticks, bone hunting tools, hooked harpoons for salmon fishing, and extended burials.
 The Ainu culture is also known to have had regional differences.
-According to Rinzō Mamiya's Hoki Bunkai Yōwa, the Sakhalin Ainu adopted cultural elements from surrounding cultures, such as the use of dog sledding and skiing.
+According to Rinzō Mamiya's Hoki Bunkai Yōwa (compiled by Murakami Sadasuke (1780-1846) based on Mamiya Rinzo's dictation of his exploration in Sakhalin), the Sakhalin Ainu adopted cultural elements from surrounding cultures, such as the use of dog sledding and skiing.
 In the early modern period, they retained cultural elements found in the Okhotsk culture in northern Hokkaido, such as the production of earthenware and the use of pit-houses during the winter.
 The shape of the armor also differed from the Hokkaido Ainu, with a unique combination of chest and waist armor.

 The Sakhalin Ainu are also notable for their custom of mummification.
 Mummification is not practiced in the Okhotsk culture area, nor in the Ainu culture of Hokkaido.
 However, in northern Japan, the mummies of three generations of the Oshu Fujiwara clan, who are said to have controlled northern trade in the late Heian period, are preserved in Hiraizumi.